What is a Partnership Agreement? A Colorado Business Law Guide

 1. Partnership Structure and Purpose

 This section outlines the legal name of the partnership, its business address, and the nature of the business.
-It’s important to define the scope of the business activities to avoid disputes about what the partnership is actually set up to do.
+Defining the scope of the business activities is crucial to prevent disputes over the actual purpose of the partnership.

 Example: “The purpose of this partnership is to operate a boutique marketing agency serving small businesses in Denver, Colorado.”